friendly-zfdal/serverHealthCheck/README.md

 ## Documentation

-There are three types of documentation which are available [here](https://github.com/friendly-zfdal/serverHealthCheck/blob/main/Docs) on two languages (Russian and English):
+There are three types of documentation which are available [here](https://github.com/friendly-zfdal/serverHealthCheck/blob/main/Docs) in two languages (Russian and English):
 1) Source Code documentation;
 2) Usage guide for administrator;
 3) Usage guide for user.